peterhinch/micropython-async/DRIVERS.md

  1. `func` The **function** to call on timeout (default `None`).
  2. `args` A tuple of arguments for the **function** (default `()`).
  3. `can_alloc` Boolean, default `True`.
 See below.
+ 4. `duration` Integer, default 1000ms.
+The default timer period where no value is passed to the `trigger` method.

 Methods:

- 1. `trigger` mandatory argument `duration`.
+ 1. `trigger` optional argument `duration=0`.
 A timeout will occur after `duration` ms unless retriggered.
+If no arg is passed the period will be that of the `duration` passed to the constructor.
  2. `stop` No argument.
 Cancels the timeout, setting the `running` status `False`.
 The timer can be restarted by issuing `trigger` again.
  3. `running` No argument.
 Returns the running status of the object.